voxpupuli/puppet-icinga2/README.md

 }
 ```

-Be careful with this option: Setting `manage_package` to false means that this module will not install any package at
+Note: Be careful with this option: Setting `manage_package` to false means that this module will not install any package at
-all, including IDO packages.
+all, including IDO packages!

 ### Enabling Features